-While there are other beaches in the country, Boracay, popular for its four-kilometer White Beach, gets the most attention.
-Attracting over a million tourists each year, it is indeed one of the country’s tourism jewels.
-The biggest chunk of tourists visits during the summer months, particularly from March to May, although quite a huge number of them also come during the holidays or the super peak season: for Christmas in December, New Year in January, and the Chinese New Year in February.
+While there are other beaches in the country, Boracay, famous for its four-kilometer White Beach, gets the most attention.
+Attracting over a million tourists each year, it is one of its tourism jewels.
+The biggest chunk of tourists visits during the summer months, particularly from March to May.
+However, many of them also come during the holidays or the super peak season: Christmas in December, New Year in January, and the Chinese New Year in February.

-However, if you are someone who wants to enjoy the beach when it is not very crowded, it is best to visit Boracay during the rainy season from June to November.
-The island experiences the southwest monsoon or habagat during these months, but experiencing Boracay on a rainy day is also worth a try.
+However, if you want to enjoy the beach when it is not very crowded, it is best to visit Boracay during the rainy season from June to November.
+The island experiences the southwest monsoon or habagat during these months, but visiting Boracay on rainy days is also worth trying.

 During the habagat season, restaurants along the White Beach usually put up wind-breakers and bamboo wave-breakers as protection from the strong winds and waves.
 These installations must strictly follow the “universal design” set by the Boracay Redevelopment Task Force.
 Rain showers are also expected during this season.
 Nevertheless, a little rain should not ruin your perfectly planned vacation.

-Dubbed as Asia’s 24/7 island, Boracay offers activities that are not limited to activities for a clear sunny day or a cloudless, moon-lit sky—there is always something to do even when the rain sets in.
+Dubbed as Asia’s 24/7 island, Boracay offers activities that are not limited to a clear sunny day or a cloudless, moonlit sky—there are always activities to do in Boracay, even when the rain sets in.

 Taste the flavors of the world.

 If you want to taste authentic Indian food, True Food Restaurant along the beachfront in Station 2 offers traditional Indian delicacies for vegetarians and meat lovers.
 Guests have to sit on pillows with legs crossed, patterned after the ancient tradition in India.